PromyLOPh/eumel/index.rst

 .. _GitHub: https://github.com/PromyLOPh/eumel/issues

-The *E*\ xtendable multi *u*\ ser *m*\ icroprocessor *EL*\ AN system (EUMEL) is a microkernel-based operating system created in the 1980s.
-It is sometimes refered to as *Liedtke 2* (L2), named after its inventor Jochen Liedtke.
+The *Extendable multi user microprocessor ELAN system (EUMEL)* is a microkernel operating system. *Gesellschaft für Mathematik und Datenverarbeitung (GMD)* and *Hochschulrechenzentrum (HRZ)* of Bielefeld University created and developed it between 1978 and 1990.
 L3, EUMEL’s successor, is still in use by a few legacy systems as of 2016.

 .. contents::